myopenmath/policies/privacy-policy.md

 We encourage you to learn about our Partners' privacy and security policies before providing them with your User Information or directing us to provide them with your User Information.

 d. *Other Required Sharing*.
-We may share User Information: (i) if required to do so by law, or in the good-faith belief that such action is in compliance with state and federal laws (including, without limitation, copyright laws) or in response to a court order, subpoena, legal process or search warrant, or (ii) if we believe, in good faith, such action is appropriate or necessary to enforce our Terms of Service, to exercise our legal rights, to take precautions against liability, to investigate and defend ourselves against any claims or allegations, to assist government enforcement agencies, to protect the security or integrity of the Desmos Services, and to protect the rights, property, or personal safety of Desmos, Education Providers, our users or third parties.
+We may share User Information: (i) if required to do so by law, or in the good-faith belief that such action is in compliance with state and federal laws (including, without limitation, copyright laws) or in response to a court order, subpoena, legal process or search warrant, or (ii) if we believe, in good faith, such action is appropriate or necessary to enforce our Terms of Service, to exercise our legal rights, to take precautions against liability, to investigate and defend ourselves against any claims or allegations, to assist government enforcement agencies, to protect the security or integrity of the MyOpenMath Services, and to protect the rights, property, or personal safety of MyOpenMath, Education Providers, our users or third parties.

-e. *School Collaboration*.
+e. *School Administrators*.
-For Schools utilizing our School Collaboration functionality, school administration officials and teachers (collectively, "Admins") may be able to share information, resources, and materials through the School Collaboration Features.
+For Schools utilizing our School Administrator functionality, school administration officials ("Admins") may be able to view User Information for students and teachers at their school, and may be able to modify User Content created by students and teachers at their school.
-Depending on School’s use of various features of the Service, an Admin may be able to share information with other Admins and/or invite other Admins to access, review, and edit School material.
-Sharing functionality will be determined by the School settings.

 f. *Sharing of Student Work*.
-In some instances, Student Data, including, for example, student's response to a prompt, (collectively, "Student Work") may be visible to other students in the same classroom.
-A teacher or school administration official will be able to monitor any such Student Work and will be able to hide it at their discretion, for example if said Student Work is in violation of a school's policies or the teacher's desired classroom culture.
+In some instances, Student Data, including, for example, student's posts in a course forum, (collectively, "Student Work") may be visible to other students in the same classroom.
+A teacher or school administration official will be able to monitor any such Student Work and will be able to delete it at their discretion, for example if said Student Work is in violation of a school's policies or the teacher's desired classroom culture.

 g. *Merger or Sale*.
-If we merge, sell, or otherwise transfer all or a portion of our business, we will not transfer your Personally Identifiable Information without first giving you the ability to opt-out of the transfer, unless the new owner intends to maintain and provide the applicable Desmos Services as a going concern, and provided that the new owner has agreed to data privacy standards no less stringent than our own.
+If we merge, sell, or otherwise transfer all or a portion of our business, we will not transfer your Personally Identifiable Information without first giving you the ability to opt-out of the transfer, unless the new owner intends to maintain and provide the applicable MyOpenMath Services as a going concern, and provided that the new owner has agreed to data privacy standards no less stringent than our own.
 We may also transfer personal information &ndash; under the same conditions &ndash; in the course of mergers, acquisitions, bankruptcies, dissolutions, reorganizations, liquidations, similar transactions or proceedings involving all or a portion of our business.

 <h2 id="choices">4.
 Your Choices</h2>

-You may decline to submit Personally Identifiable Information through the Desmos Services, in which case Desmos or your School may not be able to provide certain Desmos Services to you.
+You may decline to submit Personally Identifiable Information through the MyOpenMath Services, in which case MyOpenMath or your School may not be able to provide certain MyOpenMath Services to you.
 You may update or correct your name, email address, or password at any time by visiting your “Account Settings” link.
-You may also delete your account altogether there.
 With respect to User Information provided by your School, please reach out to your School to request removal or updates of such information.
-If you have any questions about reviewing, modifying, or deleting your information, or if you want to remove your name or comments from our website or publicly displayed content, you can contact us directly at [support@desmos.com](mailto:support@desmos.com).
+If you have any questions about reviewing, modifying, or deleting your information, or if you want to remove your name or comments from our website or publicly displayed content, you can contact us directly at [support@MyOpenMath.com](mailto:support@MyOpenMath.com).
 We may not be able to modify or delete your information in all circumstances.

 <h2 id="data-security">5.
 Data Security</h2>